jacky1c/minitorch/README.md

 ## Setup

 My virtual environment is based on Python 3.8.
+The Google Colab notebook (for accessing GPU) in Module 3 also requires Python 3.8.
 ```bash
 conda create --name myenv python=3.8
 conda activate myenv